 In 1977, “Mt View”, totaling 4,638 acres was again listed for sale.
 The owners had developed an irrigation scheme over 5 years from 10 separate dams and 32 kms of catch drains, transfer drains, pipelines and irrigation channels and the property was to be offered in 4 lots if not sold as a whole.

 The poet, Adam Lindsay Gordon used to ride race horses for great grandfather, Edwin Gordon Blackmore.
-Jack and Edith Blackmore had Gordon’s racing colours for many years.
-In 1972, they were donated to the South Australia Jockey Club and a jacket and cap to the Mudgee Museum.
-The Colours were carried south via a Pony Club relay to raise money for the 1972 Munich Olympics.
+Jack and Edith Blackmore had two sets of Gordon’s racing Colours for many years.
+In 1969 a jacket and 2 caps in a Gordon Tartan were donated to the Mudgee Museum.
+In 1972, another set, in a red and black, Rob Roy MacGregor Tartan, was donated to the South Australia Jockey Club.
+These Colours were carried south via a Pony Club relay to raise money for the 1972 Munich Olympics.

 Edith passed away in Sydney on the 21st February 1982, aged 95.